ahdinosaur/campjs-vii/README.md

 since everyone is connected to everyone, there's no barrier to abusing someone on Twitter.

-the victim is the one who has to signal a block, rather than permit the message before.
+the victim (defender) is the one who has to expend energy rather than offender.

 ???

+open by default

 - also easy to spam
   - email
   - distributed hash tables

-### example: global socio-economic networks

-the economy is converging on mega-corporations, at the expense of small business.

-many of these mega-corps act as middleman within closed markets: Uber.

-???

-- peer -> middleman -> peer
-  - where middleman sets price for both supplier and consumer
-  - workers on both sides assume all risk, no risk for middleman
-- winner-take-all effects of global networks (Uber)

-### example: global culture
+### example: monoculture

 the world is converging on a uniform culture, at the expense of diversity.